Regenerative Agriculture

 Brazil Agriculture Committee Approves Soil Health Monitoring Bill (PL 4516/2025)

-Brazil's Agriculture Committee has approved a bill (PL 4516/2025) to establish a national soil health monitoring and mapping framework using remote sensing and digital data.
-This signals a shift toward data-driven agricultural policy, likely introducing standardized soil-quality indicators and degradation warnings that will influence land management and sustainability reporting.
+Brazil's Agriculture Committee has approved a bill to establish a national soil health monitoring framework using remote sensing and digital data.
+The introduction of standardized soil-quality indicators and public databases signals a shift toward data-driven land management and more rigorous sustainability reporting for agricultural operations.

 camara.leg.brBrazilBrazil